kevinyswong/kevinyswong.github.io/index.md

   addition or in lieu of the present ones.
 For example, interracially married couples are twice the number they were in 1980 . . .
 Another possibility is that Hispanic Americans may not be a minority group, as many European groups no longer are.
-They may have become absorbed into the collctive identity of "mainstream American" or extensively intermarried with other groups by then.
+They may have become absorbed into the collective identity of "mainstream American" or extensively intermarried with other groups by then.
   </blockquote>
-  Those writing and reading at present, situated in the current era's mores and values, confined by the short-sightedness of inflated, self-important egos, predicated on the existing systems and social structure, class inequalities, race and gender difference, the prejudices and interests born from the immediate material reality, may in fact matter quite a bit less than we suspect.
+  Those writing and reading at present, situated in the current era's mores and values, confined by the short-sightedness of inflated, self-important egos, predicated on the existing systems and social structure, class inequalities, race and gender difference, the prejudices and interests entwined with the inequalities of the immediate material reality, may in fact matter quite a bit less than we suspect.
 It wouldn't be entirely incorrect to say that the present distinctions over which we labor, over which these many struggles accumulate, over all this energy, repulsion, resistance, may matter not.

   <br>